Family & Consumer Science

-Participants who score 75% or higher will recieve a ServSafe certificate, valid for 5 years.
+Participants who score 75% or higher will receive a ServSafe certificate, valid for 5 years.

 Many recipes need to be modified to accommodate no only the semi-arid desert but particularly the higher elevations.
 La Plata County has homes that are 6000 – 8000 feet above sea level.
 Adjustments are necessary for baking, candy making, food preservation, and general cooking.
 Topics include Mediterranean cooking, Gluten free cooking, Cooking with spices, Cheese Making, Candy Making.
-Classes to be offered June 26th 4:00pm - 5:00pm (at Vallecito Lake Chamber of Commerce) and October 17 6:00pm - 8:00pm (at the La Plata County Fairgrounds) .
-For further details or additional dates contact Wendy Rice @ 970-382-6461.
+2015 Dates are TBD

 CSU Extension publications with information on baking and cooking at high altitudes.